Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-About half of all graduates were in employment and the other half was in further study or overseas two years after completing a Level 5 or 6 diploma in the broader category ‘Aerospace engineering and technology’.
+Most graduates were in employment after completing a Level 5, 6 or 7 diploma in the broader category ‘Aerospace engineering and technology’.
 Almost none were receiving a benefit.
-The median salary was around $35,200.
-Note: graduates who are employed as air traffic controllers are likely to earn significantly more than this two years after graduation.
+The median salary was around $50,000.
+Note: graduates who are employed as air traffic controllers are likely to earn significantly more than this three years after graduation.

 Air traffic controllers are not on Immigration New Zealand’s immediate skill shortage list.